onuf/nlp-projects/README.md

-### Tokenizers
+### Tokenization
-This repository addresses the needs of text normalization.
-You can find here a set of _tokenizers_ and tests for them.
+In this repository, you can find a set of tokenizers and tests for them.
+The tokenizers segment a given text into tokens of different types, e.g., alphabetic, numeric, alphanumeric sequences, punctuation.